 In addition to providing patient care, licensed dental hygienists work as educators, researchers, healthcare administrators and in business settings.

 Dental Education Clinic

 The partnership between Seattle Central College, Neighborcare, and Delta Dental built a state-of-the-art Dental Education Clinic in the iconic Pacific Tower.
 The Dental Education Clinic is home to Seattle Central College’s Dental Programs and partners with Neighborcare to provide affordable quality oral care in the Beacon Hill neighborhood.
 This learning model is the first of its kind in the nation allowing students to learn their profession while working with a Federally Qualified Health Center.
 The partnership enables dental hygiene students to practice treatment and care with guidance and supervision from experienced, licensed dental professionals.

 Accreditation & Licensing

-The Seattle Central College's Dental Hygiene program is approved by the American Dental Association Commission on Dental Accreditation.
+Seattle Central College's Dental Hygiene program is accredited by the Commission on Dental Accreditation.

 Notice of opportunity to file complaints process